morganpurdy/100-day-challenge/README.md

 ## Day 83
 Wow guys, a breakthrough!
 It's so simple, but I think I may finally understand media queries and why they weren't working for me before.
 I watched a short tutorial video this morning and the person was putting them at the bottom of the CSS document, which makes total sense.
 The last rule is the one the computer/device will recognize.
 My problem before was I was putting my media queries at the top of my CSS document thinking it would 'override' I guess.
 But I'm so glad I discovered this!
 I am still struggling with layering and positioning on web pages.
 Maybe I should look for a tutorial that could help me with that too.

+## Day 88
+Today I added a little to my personal portfolio site.
+I added two additional pages, one for my web designs and one for my print designs.
+My main page is a scrolling page with all the content there and I am linking it to these two pages.
+For user experience I have the nav bar at the top and I am wondering if it is weird to link back to the main scrolling page for all of those items...
+Gonna think on that for a little bit but for right now wanted to get the ball rolling on these new pages.